microsoft/botbuilder-tools/tools-overview.md

 ```shell
 luis <action> <resource> <args...>
 ```
 To connect your bot to LUIS, you will need to create a **.luisrc** file.
-This is a configuration file which provisions your LUIS appID and password to the service endpoint when your application makes outbound calls.
+This configuration file provisions your LUIS appID and password to the service endpoint when your application makes outbound calls.
 You can create this file by running **luis init** as follows:

 ```shell
 luis init
 ```
-You will be prompted in the terminal to enter your LUIS authoring key, region, and appID before the tool will generate the file.
+Enter your LUIS authoring key, region, and appID to generate the file.

-Once this file is generated, your application will be able to consume the LUIS .json file (generated from LUDown) using the following command from the CLI.
+After this file is generated, your application will be able to consume the LUIS .json file (generated from LUDown) using the following command from the CLI.

 ```shell
 luis import application --in luis-app.json | msbot connect luis --stdin